 Path to a file containing the new password to provide for the target user.

 For some controloid values, you can replace object identifiers with user-friendly strings.
-The strings are listed here in lower case, but the case is not important.
-You can use camelCase if you prefer, for example.
+The values are not case-sensitive:

 Account Usability Request Control, Object Identifier: 1.3.6.1.4.1.42.2.27.9.5.8